Our approach to air quality—as with other environmental issues—focuses on leadership instead of compliance.

 Drayage trucks serving our terminals must have 1994 or newer model year engines.
-By 2017, 80 percent of the trucks must have 2007 or newer model year engines.
+By Dec.
+31, 2017, all drayage trucks must have 2007 or newer model year engines.
 Trucks that comply with the program are issued stickers to display on the driver's side door for entrance into Port terminals.
 Register your truck.

-Trucks without stickers will be identified, and the operator, shipper or cargo owner will be notified that the truck does not comply with our requirements.
+Trucks without stickers and out of compliance will be identified, and the operator will be notified that the truck does not comply with our requirements.